conan-io/docs/reference/config_files/conan.conf.rst

     # Empty section will try to use system proxies.
     # If you don't want Conan to mess with proxies at all, remove section [proxies]

 You can specify http and https proxies as follows.
-Use the ``no_proxy`` keyword to specify a list of URLs that will skip the proxy or use ``no_proxy_match`` to do the same using patterns:
+Use the `no_proxy_match` keyword to specify a list of URLs or patterns that will skip the proxy:

 .. code-block:: text